hygieia/hygieia/pages/product1/signup.md

 - Click on the template name to view a list of all the widgets in the template.

+### General Configurations for Property Management

+In this tab, you can manage the application properties for all the collectors in Hygieia by specifying the server URL and account details for each application.
+In the Admin screen, the **General Configurations** tab displays a list of all the collectors in Hygieia.
+To manage the application properties for a specific application, such as GitHub, enter the following details:

+- **Url** - Enter the server URL along with the port from where the jobs/applications have to be fetched.

+- **Username** - Enter the functional username which has access to all jobs/applications.

+- **Password** - Enter the password corresponding to the functional username.

+Click the **Add** icon to include details of additional server instances for an application.
+Click **Delete** icon to remove server instances for an application.

+Once you finish entering the application details, click **Save**.

 ## User Signup and Login Instructions

 To create an account for a new user: